Utkarsh11-git/EDA_Python_Flight_Rating/README.md

 ### Insights:
 * The data set contains 103,904 rows and 24 columns representing passenger survey responses.
 Key variables include demographics, flight details, service ratings, and satisfaction.
-* Majority of passengers are middle-aged adults or young adults.
-Business-class travelers tend to be more satisfied than economy class.
 * Loyal customers skew slightly more neutral or dissatisfied than disloyal, especially in economy.
 Business class has higher satisfaction overall.
 * Business class passengers travel nearly twice the average flight distance compared to economy.
 Distribution between eco/eco+ is similar.
+* Majority of passengers are middle-aged adults or young adults.
 * Business class has slightly lower average departure and arrival delays compared to economy plus.
 * Passengers rate overall service around 3-3.8 out of 5 on average based on aggregated service scores.
 * Loyal customers fly farther distances on average across age groups compared to disloyal.
 More loyal customers in young/middle age groups.